 The French name Cardenal has a history dating as far back as the Middle Ages.
 This history is intrinsically entwined with that region known as Languedoc, for it was derived from when the Cardenal family lived in Languedoc.
 But the name may have been of nickname origin too.
 In this case, it may have been given to someone who habitually wore red, the color of the vestments worn by cardinals in the Roman Catholic Church.

 Early Origins of the Cardenal family

 The surname Cardenal was first found in Languedoc, where the family held a family seat from very early times.

 Early History of the Cardenal family

-Another 299 words (21 lines of text) covering the years 1235, 1271, and 1303 are included under the topic Early Cardenal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cardenal research.
+Another 150 words (11 lines of text) covering the years 1235, 1271, and 1303 are included under the topic Early Cardenal History in all our PDF Extended History products and printed products wherever possible.

 Cardenal Spelling Variations